 - University teachers or academic researchers with no management responsibilities (except in the fields of Substance Abuse, Education, Prevention, and Treatment and teaching of English as a Foreign Language).

-- Individual who have attended a graduate school in the United States for one academic or more during the seven years prior to August 2021.
+- Individuals who have attended a graduate school in the United States for one academic or more during the seven years prior to August 2022.

 PROVISIONS OF THE AWARD:

-The Humphrey Fellowship provides for international travel, tuition and fees, books and monthly maintenance stipend for one academic year.
-Limited funds are available for professional development enrichment activities such as attendance at conferences and field trips, and subsidy for computer purchase.
-Most grants are for full funding.
-Cost sharing by a candidate’s employer/home institution is encouraged, as this will enable MACEE to offer program funding to additional deserving applicants.
-The Humphrey Fellowship stipend is not sufficient to support anyone in addition to the grantee.
-Awards does not include an additional allowance for dependents.
+Funds for The Humphrey Fellowship includes international travel; tuition, fees and books; as well as a monthly maintenance stipend for one full academic year.
+Limited funds are available for professional development enrichment activities such as attendance at conferences and field trips, and a subsidy for the purchase of a laptop computer.
+The Humphrey Fellowship stipend does not include an additional allowance for dependents.